barrelorgandiscovery/virtualbookplayer/README.md

 # Midi and Virtual Book jukebox Player

 A Cross plateform midi and virtual book, jukebox player. __Only the needed functionnalities to play MIDIfied instruments__.
+As Yamaha piano, barrel / fair / dance organs

 Key features :
 - Play Midi file only (for the moment)